aruiz-p/netwithalex/content/en/posts/simplifying-aar-3-3-fallback-to-best-path.md

 guid: https://netwithalex.blog/?p=509
 title: 'Simplifying AAR: 3/3 Fallback to best path'
 description: Learn how AAR can help improve the application user experience with Cisco SD-WAN
+summary: Learn how AAR can help improve the application user experience with Cisco SD-WAN
 url: /simplifying-aar-3-3-fallback-to-best-path/
 ---
 ## Introduction